clarete/forbiddenfruit/README.md

 the versions 2.5, 2.6, 2.7, 3.2 and 3.3.
 Since Forbidden Fruit is fundamentally
 dependent on the C API, this library won't work on other python implementations, such as Jython, pypy, etc.

-I might add support for pypy in the future, but It's unlikely that I'll do it for Jython.
-But I could happily accept patches for them.

 ## License